Spherical subcategories in representation theory: Spherelike objects and their spherical subcategories

-We recall that under mild assumptions on $\DD$, for any object $F\in\DD$ there is an associated twist functor $\TTT_F\colon\DD\to\DD$.
 This functor is an autoequivalence if and only if $F$ is spherical.
-If the condition \SOD\ is satisfied, $\TTT_F$ is still conservative, by \cite[Prop.~3.9]{HKP}, i.e.\ if the twist of a map is an isomorphism, then the map is an isomorphism.
-Even though we make no use of the twists in this article whatsoever, we check that condition \SOD\ is satisfied in all our examples.
-For an explanation of the existence of twist functors in enhanced (or, equivalently, algebraic) triangulated categories, see \cite[\S2.1]{HKP}.
+If the condition \SOD\ is satisfied, $\TTT_F$ is still conservative, by \cite[Prop.~4.9]{HKP}, i.e.\ if the twist of a map is an isomorphism, then the map is an isomorphism.
+Even though we make no use of the twists in this article whatsoever, we check that condition \SOD\ is met in all our examples.

 We state a simple observation which explains why there are no negatively-spherical objects in well-behaved algebraic or geometric situations.
-Recall that a finite-dimensional algebra $\Lambda$ is called \emph{Iwanaga--Gorenstein} if $\Lambda$ has finite injective dimension, as a left and a right $\Lambda$-module.
+Recall that a finite-dimensional algebra $\Lambda$ is called \emph{Iwanaga--Gorenstein} if $\Lambda$ has finite injective dimension as a left and a right $\Lambda$-module.

 \begin{lemma} Let either $\DD = \Db(\Lambda)$ for a finite-dimensional algebra $\Lambda$ of finite global dimension, or $\DD=\Db(X)$ for a smooth, projective variety $X$.
 If $F\in\DD$ is a $d$-Calabi--Yau object, then $d\geq0$.